Sussex Branch1st August 2020 by Michele Auborn

 We wonder if any of our readers remember going to either of these places on the third Tuesday of every month and would like to share their memories?

-Our Featured Card: this is the reverse of the card at the top of this page.
-Issued by R & J Hill, of Shoreditch in London and Birmingham, these cards were originally inserted in packets of “Sunripe” and “Spinet Oval” Cigarettes, and were hand coloured real photographs.
-This particular “Views of Interest”, shows local landmark Lewes Castle
+Our Featured Card: Issued by R & J Hill, of Shoreditch in London and Birmingham, these cards were originally inserted in packets of “Sunripe” and “Spinet Oval” Cigarettes, and were hand coloured real photographs.
+This particular “Views of Interest”, is local landmark Lewes Castle

 Everything remaining on an even keel, two branches are holding meetings in August.
 Sussex Branch will be hosting on August 15 and London Branch on August 19.
 More details follow.
 And if your branch returns, tell us at firstname.lastname@example.org

 to all collectors there, and to all members of the East Anglian Cigarette Card Club.
 Why not nip over to their website today - its at http://www.eaccc.co.uk/ - and you can catch up with all their Norfolk News at http://www.eaccc.co.uk/archive.htm

 The July sale was cancelled, so the original paintings used to illustrate the Infantry Regimental Colours in the David J Hunter sets are now going to be auctioned by Tim Davidson of Nottingham on the 18th of August In the meantime, if you would l